Blackboard Collaborate Ultra is Blackboards’ video conferencing solution / webinar tool. Take a look at our resource on What is A webinar?

 Collaborate Ultra is web conferencing software specifically aimed at education.
 It enables lecturers to deliver a lesson online to students in remote locations in much the same was as they would in live classroom.
 Students can take part in the lesion from a PC, laptop or mobile device.
 Collaborate Ultra also has the ability to record a session for students to review later.

-Collaborate Ultra will work most modern browsers but for the best experience use Google Chrome.
-It no longer works in Internet Explorer.
-It is also available for mobile devices. for more info about using Collaborate on a mobile device go to the Collaborate Ultra Mobile help page
+Collaborate Ultra will work with the most up to date versions of Edge, Safari, and FireFox, but for the best experience use Google Chrome.
+It no longer works in Internet Explorer or the old version Edge.
+It is also available for mobile devices.
+For more info about using Collaborate on a mobile device go to the Collaborate Ultra Mobile help page

 For further information click to expand the links below: